Larry Brown (cornerback): Minnesota Vikings

-Dallas Cowboys
+Dallas Cowboys (second stint)

 On December 2, 1998, he returned to the Cowboys to provide depth at cornerback.
 He finished out the season and career playing four games for the Cowboys that season; upon his retirement, he had made 14 career interceptions, which he returned for a total of 210 yards and two touchdowns.
 He also had two fumble recoveries.

 Personal life

 Currently, Brown is a cohost of The Dallas Cowboys Radio Network Pregame and Postgame Shows on 105.3 The Fan, the flagship station of the Dallas Cowboys Radio Network.

 He played himself in an episode of Married... with Children.
 He also appeared on Weekend Update in a 1996 episode of Saturday Night Live hosted by Danny Aiello.
 He was named Number 3 in NFL Top 10 for Worst Free Agent Signings and Number 3 in One Shot Wonders.

 Brown's son Kameron was a 4-star wide receiver in high school and is currently playing football for Texas A&M. However, on November 23, 2020, Kameron announced on Twitter that he would transfer to UCLA for the 2021 season.
-His son Christopher Brown died in 1995 at 10 weeks of age after being born premature.
+His son Christopher Brown died in 1995 at 10 weeks of age after being born prematurely.